Bridging the Gap campaign to host free food distribution

 The Bridging the Gap campaign’s goal is to feed families in need during the COVID-19 pandemic while nurturing relationships between first responders and the community.
 Each participating household receives fresh produce, 10-pounds of poultry, fresh milk, and water, plus free face masks courtesy of the Atlanta

 Fire Rescue Department to curtail the spread of COVID-19.
-Residents are encouraged to arrive early.
+Residents are encouraged to arrive early for free food and masks.

 See below for details on the Wednesday, Sept.
 23 event: